 Process for handling cases of declared relevant convictions

 If you have declared a criminal conviction, the Director of Graduate Admissions will contact you to seek further information on the conviction and to explain the procedure to you.
 It may also be necessary to approach third parties in order to request additional information (for example referees or your probation officer).
 Your permission will always be obtained before approaching such third parties.

 Criminal Conviction Panel

-Details of the offence will be considered by a Criminal Conviction Panel (CCP), comprising the Director of Graduate Admissions, the Director of Student Welfare and Support Services, the UAB Director of Graduate Studies, and a representative from the accepting college, where applicable.
+The Director of Graduate Admissions will assess whether the details of any relevant, unspent offence should be considered by a Criminal Conviction Panel (CCP), comprising the Director of Graduate Admissions, the Director of Student Welfare and Support Services, the UAB Director of Graduate Studies, and a representative from the accepting college, where applicable.
 In the event that an accepting college has not yet been determined, the chair of the Graduate Committee of the Conference of Colleges or their nominee will be invited to join the CCP.
 A representative of Legal Services will be available to provide advice to the CCP.

 Information on the criminal conviction will be gathered and a decision reached by the CCP as promptly as possible, to ensure that delays to the standard admissions process are minimised.

 The following factors are among those that are likely to be taken into account by the CCP: